-Generally, Section 162(m) of the Code disallows a tax deduction to any publicly held corporation for any remuneration in excess of \$1.0 million paid in any taxable year to its chief executive officer and each of its other three most highly-compensated executive officers (other than its chief financial officer).
-In certain circumstances, remuneration in excess of \$1.0 million may be deducted if it (i) qualifies as "performance-based compensation" within the meaning of the Code or (ii) is paid under a plan that existed before a company completes its initial public offering if the awards under the plan are granted within a specified period following the initial public offering.
-At present, awards granted after May 24, 2013 under our 2008 Equity Incentive Plan, or the 2008 Plan, do not qualify for either exemption because the exemption following completion of our initial public offering expired after the 2013 Annual Meeting of Shareholders.
-As described above, the compensation committee believes that its primary responsibility is to provide a compensation program that attracts, retains and rewards executive officers necessary for the company's success.
-Accordingly, while the compensation committee may, in its judgment, authorize compensation payments that do not comply with an exemption from the 162(m) deductibility limit when it believes that such payments are appropriate to attract, retain and reward executive talent and to promote our corporate objectives.
+Generally, Section 162(m) of the Code disallows a tax deduction to any publicly held corporation for any remuneration in excess of \$1.0 million paid in any taxable year to certain executive officers.
+The performance-based compensation exception to the deductibility limit under Section 162(m) of the Code was eliminated for taxable years beginning after December 31, 2017.
+Accordingly, we are unable to deduct remuneration in excess of \$1.0 million paid to our covered executive officers (consisting of any employee who, at any time after December 31, 2016, was our principal executive officer, principal financial officer or one of our other three highest paid named executive officers), unless such payment qualifies for certain transition relief.

+As described above, the compensation committee believes that its primary responsibility is to provide a compensation program that enables us to attract, retain and motivate highly qualified and talented executive officers.
+Accordingly, while the compensation committee considers all cost elements of our executive compensation programs, the compensation committee may, in its judgment, authorize compensation payments that exceed the \$1.0 million limit on deductible compensation when it believes that such payments are appropriate to attract, retain and reward executive talent and to promote our corporate objectives.